 With the time set to just eight minutes, designers don’t have time to critique, refine or overthink ideas.
 They just need to scribble something down in that small box and then keep the ideas flowing as they move on.
 Similarly, the sketches don’t need to be artistic, they just need to express an idea.
 Therefore, it’s important to reassure everyone that they’re not being judged on their artistic abilities.

-The aim is diverge until you have a wide range of solutions, then converge back until you land on the winning idea.
+The aim is diverging until you have a wide range of solutions, then converge back until you land on the winning idea.

 Crazy eights in UX design and prototyping

 In UX design, the customer needs to be at the centre of all designs.
-So it can help to invite variety of different stakeholders, or the client, into a UX design Crazy 8’s workshop.
-That way, you may be able identify what they have in mind subconsciously, saving a lot of back and forth.
+So it can help to invite various stakeholders, or the client, into a UX design Crazy 8’s workshop.
+That way, you may be able to identify what they have in mind subconsciously, saving a lot of back and forth.

 Crazy Eights as a brainstorming technique

 Crazy Eights works well for general brainstorming as it provides structure, it’s short and sharp, and it can pull ideas out of the subconscious mind.
 Similarly to the brainwriting technique, you find previous ideas trigger the next one and so-on.
 If you’d like to explore additional brainstorming techniques, we’ve rounded up 15 brainstorming techniques and templates you can use collaboratively with your team.